szveg1/3dgraf/README.md

 # 3D Grafikus Rendszerek @ BME

-Various computer graphics programs written in Kotlin, using WebGL
+Various computer graphics programs mostly written in Kotlin, using WebGL and C++ with D3D